When I was thinking about how to title this post I came up with a few different titles that all went something like this…

 Over the last few years I have

 When you edit all the things you do for Christmas to only what is important so you can enjoy the holidays while at the same time making sure no one feels you have become the Christmas Grinch may make the season feel even more special.

-I explained to her that I have been editing over the last few years to build upon my “More Joy” Christmas philosophy.
+I went on to explain to her that I have been editing over the last few years to build upon my “More Joy” Christmas philosophy.

 How to Have a Merrier Holiday Season This Year